What Makes a Strong Brand?

 Consistency in brand communication is the key to building trust and establishing a strong brand identity.

-Whether it’s its iconic tagline “Just do it” or the swoosh logo, Nike consistently reinforces its brand assets in the minds of consumers.
+Whether it’s its iconic tagline “Just do it” or the swoosh logo, Nike consistently reinforces its brand image in our minds.
 As a result, we can easily recognise and identify the brand.

 11. Collaboration and Brand Partnerships